Caffe installation on server without root access

 INCLUDE_DIRS := $(PYTHON_INCLUDE) $(QC_CUSTOM_INCLUDE) /usr/local/include

-LIBRARY_DIRS := $(PYTHON_LIB) $(QC_CUSTOM_LIB) /usr/local/lib /usr/lib
+LIBRARY_DIRS := $(PYTHON_LIB) $(QC_CUSTOM_LIB) /usr/local/lib /usr/lib Then finally

 make all